2022 United Kingdom heatwaves: July heatwave

 Between 18 and 19 July, the United Kingdom experienced its highest recorded minimum nighttime temperature, at 26.8 C at Shirburn Model Farm, Oxfordshire.
-This is an increase of 2.9 °C from the previous record, set in Brighton in August 1990.
+This is an increase of 2.9 C-change from the previous record, set in Brighton at 23.9 C in August 1990.
 Temperatures in many other parts of the country did not fall below 25 C, giving the UK its warmest tropical night on record.

 On 19 July, a temperature of 40.3 C was recorded at Coningsby, Lincolnshire, the hottest temperature ever recorded in the United Kingdom.
 Before that day, the previous record of 38.7 C was recorded in Cambridge during the 2019 European heatwaves.
-The Met Office reported that this record was broken at 46 stations across England on 19 July, six of which recorded temperatures at or above 40 °C, stating that the "extreme heat was far more intense and widespread than previous comparable heatwaves".
-Many locations broke their previous record temperatures by large margins; for example, Durham reached 36.9 C, breaking its previous record of 32.9 C by 4.0 °C. Scotland had its highest temperature ever after 34.8 C was recorded at Charterhall, breaking the record of 32.9 C recorded during the 2003 European heatwave.
+The Met Office reported that this record was broken at 46 stations across England on 19 July, six of which recorded temperatures at or above 40 C, stating that the "extreme heat was far more intense and widespread than previous comparable heatwaves".
+Many locations broke their previous record temperatures by large margins; for example, Durham reached 36.9 C, breaking its previous record of 32.9 C by 4 C-change.
+Scotland had its highest temperature ever after 34.8 C was recorded at Charterhall, breaking the record of 32.9 C recorded during the 2003 European heatwave.
 Aysgarth Falls, a popular waterfall in the Yorkshire Dales, almost completely dried up after the high temperatures and no rainfall in the area for many weeks.

 British minister Kit Malthouse told Parliament that at least 13 people died in water-related incidents during the heatwave, and that at least 41 properties were destroyed in London and more than a dozen elsewhere in Britain.